2 Conceptual overview

 The system’s hydrology, including water volumes and flows for all hydrological elements, is derived from minimal input data: daily water levels and sea outlet outflows for the Albufera lake.
 This is achieved through a set of simplifying assumptions about the hydrology of rice fields and irrigation ditches.
 Details on this model are provided in Chapter 5.

-Exposure to chemicals is calculated by first simulating their application to rice fields based on typical cultivation patterns.
-The dispersion of chemicals is then modeled using a set of differential equations designed to capture the key physical processes driving their spread.
+Exposure to pesticides is calculated by first simulating their application to rice fields based on typical cultivation patterns.
+The dispersion of chemicals is then modeled using a set of differential equations designed to capture the key physical processes driving their transfer and transport across environmental compartments and water bodies.
 These calculations are described in detail in Chapter 6.

-The impact of chemicals across all water bodies is assessed using model-based approaches, currently including Species Sensitivity Distributions (SSDs) and Risk Quotients (RQs).
-These approaches rely on publicly available toxicity data to estimate ecological risk.
+The pesticide risks to non-target aquatic organisms due to acute and chronic water exposure across all water bodies is assessed using model-based approaches, currently including Risk Quotients (RQs) and Species Sensitivity Distributions (SSDs).
+These approaches rely on publicly available toxicity data to estimate ecological risks.
 Full details of the risk assessment methodology are provided in Chapter 7.

 2.2 Hydrogeographical representation